StephenBarnes/FactorioModScripts/README.md

 When using graphics from other people, be aware of their licenses, which may have various requirements, such as requiring you to release your mod under the same license, requiring attribution, etc.

-* [Free graphics for modders](https://github.com/snouz/factorio_free_graphics_for_modders) collected by Snouz - large collection of graphics from various mods with fairly open licenses.
+* [Free graphics for modders](https://github.com/snouz/factorio_free_graphics_for_modders) collected by Snouz - large collection of graphics from various mods with open licenses.
 * [Unused Renders](https://github.com/malcolmriley/unused-renders) by Malcolm Riley - large collection of high-quality icons.
 * [Factorio Buildings](https://mods.factorio.com/user/Hurricane046) by Hurricane046 - large collection of high-quality building graphics for Factorio mods, with animations.